Total & Permanent Disability

 Most common TPD claims

-There are two types of TPD claims, these are “Any Occupation” or “Own Occupation” TPD insurance, which you choose at the time of selecting your policy.
+There are two types of TPD claims, these are “Any Occupation” or “Own Occupation” TPD insurance.
+The type of TPD insurance you receive may be provided as a default by your superannuation fund when you are offered cover or you may choose at the time of selecting your policy.
 The definitions of these are:

 Sometimes any occupation TPD looks at whether or not you have lost a quarter of your “whole person function” and after being considered by a medical professional have not engaged in any occupation.
 You are considered TPD in regards to any occupation if you have lost a limb, part of a limb or are now blind.
 You are also considered totally permanently disabled in any occupation if you had been able to complete domestic duties prior to your injury or illness however, now you are unable to do so.